FREE SHIPPING on orders of $85 or more

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 This web page shows only a small excerpt of our Savoia research.
-Another 147 words (10 lines of text) covering the years 1383, 1416, 1418, 1451, and 1528 are included under the topic Early Savoia History in all our PDF Extended History products.
+Another 147 words (10 lines of text) covering the years 1383, 1416, 1418, 1451, and 1528 are included under the topic Early Savoia History in all our PDF Extended History products and printed products wherever possible.

-Another 28 words (2 lines of text) are included under the topic Early Savoia Notables in all our PDF Extended History products.
+Another 28 words (2 lines of text) are included under the topic Early Savoia Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Aman Savoy and his wife, who were Acadians who arrived in South Carolina in 1763; Jean Savoy, who was a Huguenot immigrant to Delaware in 1700; Martha Savoy, who arrived in Maryland in 1673.